slekhano/poloniex-trader/README.md

 At the moment this rails project just grabs all historical data for the virtual currencies listed in price_updater.rb from Poloniex going back to the beginning of 2016.
+It also includes a very basic rebalancing simulation.

 It stores the data in the `price` table of the `trader_development` database.